 She hopes her video will help reduce unnecessary animal deaths. http://tahminehs.com

 There are countless ways you can help us.
 As with all non-profits, generating cash flow is always the most important task.
 You can make a donation, become a member or encourage others to do so.
+A small donation helps us transport a volunteer to a cleanup site and a large donation could become a game changer for us.

 Our schedule is posted on our site and updated on a regular basis.
 We encourage you to come and meet us if our paths cross or you happen to be taking a vacation in a nearby area.